cesarsotovalero/cesarsotovalero.github.io/_pages/collaborations.md

 ### Approach

-We perform a static analysis of JS libraries usages by decomposing the web application on a per-page basis.
-This approach will give us a specialized version of the library per library.
-The idea is to implement a tool that perform this analysis automatically, caching the specialized version of the library at a fine grain per page usage.
+We'll perform a static analysis of JS libraries usages by decomposing the web application on a per-page basis.
+This approach will give us a specialized version of the library for each page.
+The goal is to implement a tool that performs this analysis automatically, caching the specialized version of the library at a fine grained level for the user.

 ### Validation

-We evaluate our approach by conducting case studies of specializing in real-world web applications.
+Our approach will be evaluated by conducting case studies of specializing in real-world web applications.
 We'll compare these applications before and after the specialization in terms of size reduction and data bandwidth saving w.r.t users' page views [1].
 Ideally, we'll deploy at least one real application and monitor the performance improvement through time.

 ### References